 The Good, the Bad, and the Emus

-This cozy mystery is a hardcover edition that was published by Minotaur Books on July 8, 2014 and has 320 pages.
+cozy mystery that was published by Minotaur Books on July 8, 2014 and has 320 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include The Real Macaw, Some Like It Hawk, The Hen of the Baskervilles, Duck the Halls, Lord of the Wings, The Nightingale Before Christmas, Die Like an Eagle, Gone Gull
+Other books by this author which I have reviewed include The Real Macaw, Some Like It Hawk, The Hen of the Baskervilles, Duck the Halls, Lord of the Wings, The Nightingale Before Christmas, Die Like an Eagle, Gone Gull, How the Finch Stole Christmas!

 Seventeenth in the too-funny Meg Langslow Mystery series.
 This one finds the family getting bigger and takes place outside of Caerphilly at Riverton.